-Financial assets within the scope of AASB 139 are classified as receivables.
+Financial assets within the scope of AASB 139 are classified as loans and receivables, held to maturity, available for sale or derivatives through profit and loss.
 The Group determines the classification of its financial assets at initial recognition.

 All financial assets are recognised initially at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial asset.